-Coyote, with the capital "C", the familiar Trickster of native, and yes, cartoon myth, appears to us frequently, often surprising us in our neighborhoods and yards, shifting through the desert sands and wind; vanishing as quietly and quickly as he appeared.
+Coyote, with the capital "C", the familiar Trickster of native, and yes, cartoon myth, appears to us frequently, often surprising us in our neighborhoods and yards, shifting through the desert sands and wind, vanishing as quietly and quickly as he appeared.
 Somewhere, however, you will encounter Coyote again; perhaps standing on two legs, dancing under the stars and playing flute in human guise, painted on rock walls centuries ago.
 As you ponder his appearances, you hear again the old, wild howl drift up from the wash below.
 You know it’s Coyote, but you can’t see him.
-We all know he’s there; it’s just his current form we can’t be sure of.
-Just as the shimmering mirage, (a Persian word meaning “night wind”), may look exactly like water when in essence, it is only vapor, air, and light.
-A true sublimate of the mind, passing from existence to spirit in the wind.
+We all know he’s there, it’s just his current form we can’t be sure of.
+Just as the shimmering mirage, (a Persian word meaning “night wind”), may look exactly like water beckoning you in the distance, in essence, it is only made of air and light.
+The unseen Coyote's howl is a true sublimate of the mind, passing from existence to spirit in the wind.
 You never know where you’ll meet Coyote again, only that you will.

 Javelina, (ha-vuh-LEE-nah), known to the scientific world as Tayassu tajacu, is a desert trickster of the same order as Coyote, just not so well-known because of their more limited range.
 Javelinas look very much like pigs but aren’t related.
 Of course, this is how you know for sure that you’re dealing with yet another desert trickster…don’t rely on size and shape to speak the truth.